jsiegenthaler/homebridge-eosstb/README.md

 * **name**: The platform name that appears in the Homebridge logs.
 In many countries the platform is called Horizon, but you can name it to anything.
 Optional, defaults to "EOSSTB".

-* **doublePressTime**: The amount of time in ms to detect double-press of a button.
-Used for double-press features, such as double-press of Info generates Guide.
-Optional, defaults to 300ms.
+* **doublePressTime**: The amount of time in ms to detect double-tap of a button.
+Used for double-tap or triple-press features, such as double-tap of Info generates Guide.
+Optional, defaults to 250ms.

-* **triplePressTime**: The amount of time in ms to detect triple-press of a button.
-Used for triple-press features, such as triple-press of Volume Down generates Mute.
+* **triplePressTime**: The amount of time in ms to detect triple-tap of a button.
+Used for triple-tap or triple-press features, such as triple-press of Volume Down generates Mute.
 Optional, defaults to 800ms.

 * **masterChannelListValidFor**: Amount of time in seconds that the master channel list stays valid for.
 Default 1800s.